7 Splinters in Time

-7 Splinters in Time is a 2018 award-winning American independent science fiction film produced by Red Giant Media, written and directed by Gabriel Judet-Weinshel and filmed by cinematographer George Nicholas.
+7 Splinters in Time is a 2018 American independent science fiction film produced by Red Giant Media, written and directed by Gabriel Judet-Weinshel and filmed by cinematographer George Nicholas.
 The film is described by reviewers as neo-noir, and had the working title Omphalos.

 Plot

 A detective investigates a murder, only to find that the victim is himself.
 Soon, he discovers multiple versions of himself, not all of them friendly.

 Darius Lefaux is a gumshoe detective.
 His career is in shambles, his romantic life is comically void, and his only real human connection a cantankerous old woman who lives next door.
 One day a murder comes in, and Darius is summoned to view the body.
 But there’s something very strange about this one.
 The body is ... him.
 The body is identical to Darius's.

 Memories begin to haunt Darius, fragments of events that don't make sense.
 As the plot thickens, more duplicates of Darius emerge.
 One version is trying to kill him.
 In a race against the clock, Darius sets out to find this other self before it finds him.

 Meanwhile, John Luka—an old ally of Darius and an eccentric, out-of-work juggler—learns that his friend may be in trouble.
 We learn that Luka was involved in a time travel experiment run amok, left scarred and destitute by the ordeal.
 Re-invigorated by the chance to help his friend, he sets out in search of Fyodor Wax, the father of the experiment, hoping Fyodor will lead him to his "brother Darius" before it’s too late.

 As Darius chips away at the case of his multiple selves, he is reunited with Alise, a beautiful woman from his past.
 A long-buried, yet troubled, romance is reignited.
 More memories surface—from a life they once had together, a life interrupted by an accident on a desert road ten years ago.
 When Luka finds Darius, the two men learn more about their shrouded past and the scientific experiment that links their existence, and it's suddenly clear what has to be done.

 Darius and Luka journey to a secret site called "Omphalos," where they hope to put a stop to the disastrous experiment that may be at the root of their troubles.
 But the road to "Omphalos" isn't quite as it seems.
 The journey outward becomes a journey inward.